toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

         <h3>What is a static site generator?</h3>
     </summary>
     <div>
-        A static site generator (SSG) is a tool that generates static HTML pages from templates or components, typically using content written in markdown or other markup languages.
+        A Static Site Generator (SSG) is a tool that generates static HTML pages from templates or components, typically using content written in markdown or other markup languages.
     </div>
 </details>